 Courage: Courage enables us to do the right thing for the people we care for, to speak up when we have concerns and to have the personal strength and vision to innovate and to embrace new ways of working.

 Commitment: A commitment to our patients and populations is a cornerstone of what we do.
 We need to build on our commitment to improve the care and experience of our patients, to take action to make this vision and strategy a reality for all and meet the health, care and support challenges ahead.

 SOURCE: Royal College of Nursing (https://rcni.com/revalidation/6cs-nursing-32156)

-The Fundamental Standards of the Care Quality Commission are standards which everybody receiving care can expect and below which care should must fall.
+The Fundamental Standards of the Care Quality Commission are standards which everybody receiving care can expect and below which care should never fall.

-Agreed ways of working are the way your employer wants you to work and encompasses their policies and procedures.
-Your employer should have policies and procedures for all working practices, for example a Safeguarding Policy, a Whistleblowing Policy etc.
+Agreed ways of working are the ways that your employer wants you to work and encompasses their policies and procedures.
+Your employer should have policies and procedures for all working practices, for example, a Safeguarding Policy, a Whistleblowing Policy etc.